 Ask Phyllis is a blog series of frequently asked real estate questions.
 Have a question about real estate?
 Email us here

 My house has been on the market for three months.
 I have had countless open houses but my Realtor® has been cryptic in providing feedback.
 She only told me how many came, if they were neighbors or buyers coming from the internet or signs.
 She mentioned that people didn’t stay long.
 But I specifically requested that she provide me with details.
-I know my home is a fixer but some positive feedback would be appreciated.
+Even though my home is a fixer some positive feedback would be appreciated.
 I can’t believe none of the buyers liked anything about my house.

 I have had three offers on three different occasions.
 The first one was ridiculously low.
 The second and third time both offers were low.
 I accepted the second offer and opened escrow but the buyer’s deposit never made it there.
 This happened on the third offer as well.
 After rounds of counter offers, I don’t understand why both buyers walked away.
 Initially, my Realtor® was nice enough but now she is abrupt.
 I have spent a lot of money repairing my home.

 Our communication has broken down.
 Sometimes several days pass without even a phone call.
 Everything I do and say seems to offend her.
 I need a certain amount of money in order to retire to Arizona.
-I want to cancel my contract with her, but all she offered was to transfer to another agent within her company, does this seem fair?
+I want to cancel my listing with her, but all she offered was to transfer to another agent within her company, does this seem fair?

 I think you have several issues but primarily you are understandably unhappy that your home has not sold.

 - The fact that you have had “countless” open houses indicates that your Realtor® is trying.
 As far as more specific feedback, it is difficult for any Realtor® to spend their time at the open house quizzing buyers.
 Open houses are busy and if a buyer is not interested wouldn’t you prefer the Realtor® to focus on buyers who may be?
 Additionally, there are always security issues to be concerned with at open houses.